Digital project delivery consulting

 The field

 Between 60 and 70% of digital projects fail to meet their objectives.
 For thirty years, the industry has been looking for solutions in methodologies.
 Tools change, frameworks pile up — and the failure rate doesn’t move.
-Because the problem is almost never technical.
+Because the root is not technical.
+The root is human.
+It is fear.
+Fear of naming what’s not working.
+Fear of appearing out of control.
+Fear of reporting reality to the hierarchy.
+This fear produces what I call “Watermelon Projects” — green on the outside in the reporting, red on the inside in reality.
+And around this fear, four mechanisms prevent delivery.

 Facade governance